harryadelb/kaviarjs.org/content/docs/backend/graphql-basics.md

 }
 ```

-So.
-You are starting to see some similarities between defining queries and actual types.
+So you see some similarities between defining queries and actual types.
 That's because there's really no difference in defining it.
-It's just the main `Query` type is the one that gets interogated when you use `query` in the GraphQL request.
+It's just the main `Query` type is the one that gets interrogated when you use `query` in the GraphQL request.
 Same logic applies to main `Mutation` type.

 ## Arguments & Variables